District: Federal District

 The District of Columbia is the only part of the United States, excluding territories, that is not located within any of the fifty states.

 Legislative constituencies

 A constituency with a representative in Congress is a congressional district.
 Each state is organized into one or more such districts; the exact number within each state is based on the most recent census.
 Only voters within each district are allowed to vote in the election for the member of the House of Representatives from that district.
-Overall, there are 435 congressional districts in the United States; each has roughly 630,000 people, with some variance.
+Overall, there are 435 congressional districts in the United States; each has roughly 760,000 people, with some variance.

-A constituency with a representative in a state legislature is a legislative district; the territory over which a federal court has jurisdiction is a federal judicial district.
+A constituency with a representative in a state legislature is a legislative district.

-City councils that are not elected at large may have constituencies called districts or wards.
+City councils that are not elected at-large may have constituencies called districts or wards.

-Single Purpose Districts
+Federal judicial districts

-The United States also has many types of special-purpose districts with limited powers of local government.
-School districts are the most common, but other types of districts include community college districts, hospital districts, utility districts, irrigation districts, port districts, and public transit districts.
+The territory over which a federal court has jurisdiction is a federal judicial district.
+In more than half of the states, a federal judicial district is coextensive with the state.
+In other states there is more than one such district.